 java -jar ModularityOptimizer.jarIf you are working with a large network, you may need to allocate additional memory to the Modularity Optimizer.
 This may for instance be done as follows:

 java -Xmx10000m -jar ModularityOptimizer.jar

 - The Modularity Optimizer will ask you to provide the name of an input file.
 The input file is a simple tab-delimited text file listing all pairs of nodes in a network that are connected by an edge.
 An example of an input file for Zachary's karate club network is available here.
 Notice that the numbering of nodes starts at 0.
-In the case of a weighted network, edge weights can be provided in a third column.
+For each pair of nodes, the node with the lower index is listed first, followed by the node with the higher index.
+The lines in an input file are sorted based on the node indices (first based on the indices in the first column, then based on the indices in the second column).
+In the case of a weighted network, edge weights are provided in a third column.